NORTH TEXAS — The latest chapter in the years-long fight to protect Texas children from mutilation occurred late last week in Dallas.

 “Pediatric endocrinology, psychiatry and adolescent and young adult care coordinated through this program are now managed and coordinated through each specialty department,” the statement read.
 “We do not anticipate any interruption of care or services for our existing patients who already receive care with these specialty teams.”

-The hospital officials also said they would send new child patients to the “appropriate speciality departments” and used carefully selected words to describe administering sterilizing drugs.
+The hospital officials also said they would send new child patients to the “appropriate specialty departments” and used carefully selected words to describe administering sterilizing drugs.

 “We accept new patients for diagnosis, including evaluation of gender dysphoria, but will not initiate patients on hormone or puberty suppression therapy for only this diagnosis [emphasis added],” they said.